Visit our Re-post guidelines

 Indeed, infants don't get penile cancer at all, men do, especially older ones, so again, it would make more sense to wait and let the individual judge this matter for himself.

 A similar argument has been made that circumcision prevents transmission of HPV, and thus cervical cancer, in women.
 This is also completely untrue and based on fatally-flawed studies, which you can read more about here.
 What is most outrageous with this claim is the idea of causing significant and irreversible harm to an unconsenting infant, in anticipation that it may have some effect on a hypothetical female sexual partner in the future.
 It's not meant to help the infant who's being operated on, but rather, someone he may never meet.
 He may, for all we know, turn out to be gay.
-Also, such a concern of HPV should be outmoded, since there is now an effective vaccine against it.

 Then, of course, there is the the tired old argument that foreskinlessness prevents urinary tract infections.
 This began with the Wiswell study (yes, really), which compared the rate of UTIs between circumcised with intact babies.
 There were a few fatal flaws, including instructing the parents of the intact boys to repeatedly retract the foreskin and wash under it.
 Which, as we know, is a known cause of infection -- this includes UTIs.